bjellesma/Udacity-FSDN-Tournament/README.md

 * In psql interactive mode: `create database tournament`
 * In psql interactive mode: `\c tournament`.
 This connects you to the database
 * In psql interactive mode: `\i tournament.sql`.
 This imports the sql file.
+* Finally, to run the file: `python tournament.py`

 <a name="Author"><h1>Author</h1></a>
   <p>This project was authored by William Jellesma. </p>